kazuminn/vulsbeat/README.md

 * [Golang](https://golang.org/dl/) 1.7

 ### Init Project
-To get running with {Beat} and also install the dependencies, run the following command:
+To get running with vulsbeat and also install the dependencies, run the following command:

 ```